-If the assignment is worth 100 pts.
-A В С D F Deducted for APA Errors or Omissions -0 -4 for each of the following -8 for each of the following -12 for each of the following -15 for each of the following Grammar and spelling are correct and acceptable.
+If the assignment is worth 100 pts. Α В С D F Deducted for APA Errors or Omissions -0 -4 for each of the following -8 for each of the following -12 for each of the following -15 for each of the following Grammar and spelling are correct and acceptable.
 0-2 grammatical and/or spelling errors noted.
 3-5 grammatical and/or spelling errors noted.
 6-10 grammatical and/or spelling errors noted.
 11-20 grammatical and/or spelling errors noted. >20 grammatical and/or spelling errors noted.
 APA format is correct and acceptable according to the APA Checklist items (Exemplar).
 All items are met from Exemplar One of the items in Exemplar is missing or listed incorrectly.
-J 4-5 items in Exemplar are missing or listed incorrectly. ≥5 items in Exemplar are missing or listed incorrectly.
+2-3 items in Exemplar are missing or listed incorrectly 4-5 items in Exemplar are missing or listed incorrectly. >5 items in Exemplar are missing or listed incorrectly.